cu-mkp/research-teaching-companion/content/resources/student-projects/fa24_ardila-javier_final-project_intertextuality.md

-reconstruction to explore the early modern debates surrounding natural science, philosophy, alchemy, medicine, arts, and crafts, all while following the recipes of an unknown author-practitioner.[^1] Despite the project’s substantial evidence indicating that this author was not just an educated scribe but also a practitioner of the recipes he documented, his identity remains a mystery.
+reconstruction to explore the early modern debates surrounding natural science, philosophy, alchemy, medicine, arts, and crafts, all while following the recipes of an unknown author-practitioner.[^1] Despite the project’s substantial evidence indicating that the author was not just an educated scribe but also a practitioner of the recipes he documented, his identity remains a mystery.
 Additionally, the sources he relied on to create the volume and the purpose of his laborious endeavor are still unclear.
 Another enigma appears at both the beginning and the end of the
-codex: a list of authors and book titles.
+codex: a list of names.

-The author-practitioner began a manuscript book with a list of titles and authors.
-A recipe of herbs and opioids to work against the plague.
+The author-practitioner began the manuscript with a recipe of herbs and opioids to work against the plague.
 By the recipe, on the left margin, he wrote what seems to be a
 reference: *Othonis episcopi Frisigensis ab orbe condito.* This loose allusion points toward Otto Frisingensis (ca. 1114–1158), bishop of